 These scenarios are examples of when and how you can turn negative self-talk into positive self-talk.
 Again, it takes practice.
 Recognizing some of your own negative self-talk in these scenarios may help you develop skills to flip the thought when it occurs.

 Positive self-talk takes practice if it’s not your natural instinct.
-You can learn to shift your inner dialogue to be more encouraging and uplifting if you’re generally more pessimistic.
+If you’re generally more pessimistic, you can learn to shift your inner dialogue to be more encouraging and uplifting.

 However, forming a new habit takes time and effort.
 Over time, your thoughts can shift.
 Positive self-talk can become your norm.
 These tips can help: